Yulee, Florida: 2020 census

-In the CDP, the age distribution was 22.5% under 18, 7.0% from 18 to 24, 27.5% from 25 to 44, 23.3% from 45 to 64, and 17.3% who were 65 or older.
-The median age was 37.6 years.
-For every 100 males, there were 86.9 females.
-For every 100 males 20 and over, there were 92.2 females.
+Income and poverty

 The median income for a household in the CDP was $79,818, and for a family was $87,566.
 About 12.0% of the population was below the poverty line, including 18.3% of those under 18 and 8.8% of those 65 or over.

 Climate

 Similar to many areas in the southern Atlantic region of the United States, Yulee experiences a humid subtropical climate, characterized by mild winters and hot, humid summers, designated as Köppen Cfa.
 The region typically receives concentrated rainfall during the warmest months, from May through September, while the driest period occurs between November and April.
 Yulee's geographical location near the coast and its lower latitude contribute to minimal cold weather, resulting in generally mild and sunny winters.